hugoquene/tempo/README.md

 # tempo

 speech tempo measurement in Praat

 This is a modified version of the script named Praat Script Syllable Nuclei Copyright (C) 2008  Nivja de Jong and Ton Wempe

+The script only works with Praat software (www.praat.org).

 This version has been modified by Hugo Quené (h.quene@uu.nl) in several ways:
 - 2010: arguments are pre-set within the script